INSTRUMENTS / GENERATORS

 - Map note color to MIDI channel - Piano roll note colors will be transmitted on their corresponding MIDI Channels.

 - Multitouch - Select to control more than one knob at a time on a touch interface.

 Click the icons or right-click a knob and select 'Configure':

 Notes & Tips

-- Pan, filter cutoff & resonance per note (by the graph edit or the Piano roll) are not supported - the MIDI standard only supports velocity per note.
+- Per-note - Pan, filter cutoff & resonance (by Event edit or the Piano roll) are not supported, the MIDI standard only supports per-note velocity.

-- As there is no standard rule for mapping velocity values (0..127) to dB, the level scale of MIDI channels may not fit the internal mixer scale.
+- As there is no standard rule for mapping velocity values (0..127) to dB, the level scale of MIDI Channels may not fit the internal mixer scale.
 For example, note velocities of 127 may not

 Plugin Credits: Didier Dambrin